Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Introduction

-Many existing metrics are computed algorithmically from variables, or \textit{analytic}~\cite{francis2023principles}.
-Analytic metrics often have poor variable-wise scalability, and disregard factors such as the type of task or contextual factors such as the distribution of objects around the robot.
-Analytic metrics also frequently lack experimental support showing that what the metric measures matches user perceptions of robot behavior quality.
-Nevertheless, new metrics continue to be proposed, and, although the intuitions behind them are generally solid, they also often lack empirical support.
-We argue that metrics should be empirically validated, ideally learned from data, and should evaluate the overall effectiveness and socialness of an entire trajectory.
+Many existing metrics are \textit{analytic}, computed algorithmically from observed variables, which leads to poor variable-wise scalability, and disregard factors such as the type of task or contextual factors such as the distribution of objects around the robot~\cite{francis2023principles}.
+Furthermore, they frequently lack experimental support showing that what the metric measures matches user perceptions of robot behavior quality.
+Nevertheless, new metrics continue to be proposed, and, although the intuitions behind them are generally sound, they also often lack empirical support.
+We argue that metrics should ideally be empirically validated, learned from data, and should evaluate the overall effectiveness and socialness of an entire trajectory.
 We call such a metric an \textbf{A}ll-encompassing \textbf{L}earned \textbf{T}rajectory-wise (\textbf{ALT}) metric~\cite{francis2023principles}.
-An ALT metric is learned directly from human evaluations of full robot trajectories, conditioned on context---a category of metrics which, to our knowledge, does not yet exist.
+An ALT metric is learned directly from human evaluations of full robot trajectories, conditioned on context ---a category of metrics which, to our knowledge, does not yet exist.

-Motivated by the lack of a standardized method to benchmark SocNav policies, limitations of existing analytic metrics, and the absence of an ALT metric, this article studies the feasibility of a data-driven solution to create an ALT metric, which would solve all these problems.
+Motivated by the lack of a standardized method to benchmark SocNav policies, limitations of existing analytic metrics, and the absence of an ALT metric, this article studies the feasibility of a data-driven solution to create an ALT metric, which would solve all the aforementioned problems.